iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 > Never share your seed with anyone.
 >
-> Keep your seed in secret.
+> Keep your seed secret.
 >
 > Connect only to healthy nodes.
 >